dprojects/getDimensions/Docs/README.md

 * **Issue**: Long report not fits to the TechDraw page `toPrint`.
 	* **Workaround**: FreeCAD not support multipage `pdf` export.
 Long report can be generated especially for `Constraints` (`sLTF` variable set to `c`) or for objects names listing (`sLTF` variable set to `n`).
 		1. You can change the `sLTF` variable to `q` to sum up all the same dimensions and get the shortest possible report.
-		2. You can use my "helping hand" project [sheet2export](https://github.com/dprojects/sheet2export).
+		2. You can use my project [sheet2export](https://github.com/dprojects/sheet2export).
 		3. Another way is to copy manually data from spreadsheet `toCut`.
 For example You can export spreadsheet `toCut` to `.csv` file and open `.csv` file under `LibreOffice Writer` and covert it to the table.

 # Special thanks